These questions are those most frequently asked by newcomer's

-Section 7 of the Education act 1996 stipulates that young people of compulsory educational age must receive a full time education.
-The term 'full time' has never been defined in law.
+Section 7 of the Education act 1996 stipulates that all young people of compulsory educational age must receive a full The term 'full time' has never been defined in law.

-LAs try to suggest that home educators should follow the same hours as schools.
-However, when providing education to sick children unable to hours tuition a week and call this full time provision.
+Some LAs try to suggest that home educators should follow the same hours as schools.
+However, when providing education to sick children hours tuition a week and call this full time provision.

-In fact the term 'full time' has been interpreted so much in terms of hours as meaning that parents must ensure that child receives a full education sufficient to be deemed suitable to suitable to satisfy the rest of section 7 of the Education act.
-Therefore, in many respects the term 'full time' is really very helpful either to LAs assessment of to provide.
-Suffice to say that so long as the parents are be sufficient to fulfil their obligations under the law.
+In fact the term 'full time' has been interpreted so much in terms of hours as meaning that parents must ensure that the child receives a full education sufficient to be deemed suitable suitable to satisfy the rest of section 7 of the Education act.
+Therefore, in many respects the term 'full time' is not really very helpful either to LAs assessment of home educational law to provide.
+Suffice to say that so long as the parents are providing be sufficient to fulfil their obligations under the law.
 In any event most home educators, particularly those